Tattooed Teenage Alien Fighters from Beverly Hills: Episodes

+Production

+According to comments from USA Network prior to its release, the series had initially been planned to mix new American footage with pre-existing Tokusatsu scenes from an unnamed series in a manner similar to Mighty Morphin Power Rangers but that this route was abandoned and instead would consist entirely of American-shot footage.

 Broadcast

+The series was broadcast in the United States on the USA Network beginning September 19, 1994, airing Mondays through Thursdays in the 6:00 p.m. time slot.

 From 2011 to 2012, reruns of Tattooed Teenage Alien Fighters aired during the Cookie Jar Toons block on This TV.
-Its time slot was at 9:00 AM, right before Liberty's Kids.
+Its time slot was at 9:00 a.m., right before Liberty's Kids.

 Home media

 In October 2013, Mill Creek Entertainment (under license from DHX Media) released the complete series on DVD in Region 1.

 Critical reception

 A Syfy Wire video positively reviewed the show's "campy" tone, saying, "The name's so ridiculous it's funny, just like the show.
-This show was like The Room of Power Rangers copycats - which I say as a compliment, because I love The Room."
+This show was like The Room of Power Rangers copycats – which I say as a compliment, because I love The Room."
 Comic Book Resources said "The show's writing was comparable to Mighty Morphin Power Rangers and occasionally exceeded it on certain levels.
 The series gave a well-rounded view into the protagonists' backgrounds and revealed their shortcomings and personal conflicts.
 However, while the series added depth to the action-packed scenes, its low budget restricted its place in the genre."